rahhhmann/ML-and-Vision/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-Apps-red?style=for-the-badge&logo=streamlit)
 ![Docker](https://img.shields.io/badge/Docker-Compose-2496ED?style=for-the-badge&logo=docker)

-A collection of end-to-end computer vision systems — from dataset curation through training to deployed applications.
+A collection of end-to-end machine learning and computer vision systems — from dataset curation through training to deployed applications.
 Each project below lives in this repo as a **git submodule** with its own full history, README, and codebase.

 </div>